top of page

 Old Stavanger

 Before the oil industry came to Stavanger, the city made its living from fishing and various forms of industry.
 People lived close together, and the city consisted mostly of small wooden houses.
 The city centre has now been modernised, but large areas of these old wooden buildings have been preserved.
 In old Stavanger, you can visit Northern Europe’s best preserved wooden buildings.
 The area is made up of 173 wooden buildings that were erected in the late 18th and early 19th centuries.
-Old Stavanger is still a popular place to live, and the residents decorate their gardens during summer with beautiful flowers. Øvre Strandgate, 4005 Stavanger.

-Fargegata - the colourful street
+Fargegaten – The colourful street

 Øvre Holmegate in the centre of Stavanger has become one of the city’s biggest tourist attractions and one of its most photographed locations.
 All the houses on this street are painted in bright colours and its cafés, pubs, specialist shops and art shops are popular among locals and visitors alike.

-Østre bydel
+Østre bydel (Stavanger East)

 Pedersgata street in the centre of Stavanger has become a mecca for take-away food.
 You will find food from all corners of the globe, and the street is in the most multi-ethnic area of the city.
 Situated between the city centre and Stavanger East, it offers a wide range of food, drink, art and culture experiences.
 A number of urban meeting places are located not far from Pedersgata, including the cultural institution, Tou, which is one of Norway’s biggest independent cultural institutions and housed in Tou brewery’s old premises dating back to 1895.